zhongfu/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-**:information_source: Note:** If double-clicking the file does not start PeopleSoft, then open the command line interpreter for your system (e.g. Command Prompt or Windows Terminal for Windows, or Terminal on macOS and Linux), navigate to directory where the file is located (e,g, with `cd path/to/folder`), and run `java -jar peoplesoft.jar`.
+**:information_source: Note:** If double-clicking the file does not start PeopleSoft, then open the command line interpreter for your system (e.g. Command Prompt or Windows Terminal on Windows, or Terminal on macOS and Linux), navigate to directory where the file is located (e.g. with `cd path/to/folder`), and run `java -jar peoplesoft.jar`.

 </div>